aditikumrawat/Student-Api/README.md

 # Student-Api
-# It is a Student Api using django.
+# API with CRUD operations.
 # To use these project just follow the below steps
 1.Create a folder and then create a virtual environment using command: virtualenv name_of_environment.